-Start the system or logical partition
+Starting the system or logical partition

-You might need to start a system or logical partition after performing a service action or system upgrade.
-You can use this procedure to start the system or logical partition.
+To start a system or logical partition after performing a service action or system upgrade, use this procedure.

-Start a system that is not managed by a Hardware Management Console
+Starting a system that is not managed by a Hardware Management Console

 You can use the power button or the Advanced System Management Interface to start a system that is not managed by a Hardware Management Console.